LABSN/tdtpy/docs/dsp_buffer.rst

-:mod:`tdt.dsp_buffer` -- Wrapper for RPvds buffer objects
+:class:`tdt.DSPBuffer` -- Wrapper for RPvds buffer objects
 =========================================================

 Each buffer requires tags linked to the data and index parameters of the buffer